Gerbs2193/WSAA-BIG-PROJECT/README.md

 ## Running the App

 Start the Flask server by opening the server.py file and typing python server.py in the terminal.
-From this, the url - http://127.0.0.1:5000 will be clickable.
-Click it and itll take you to thw web application.
+From this, the url - http://127.0.0.1:5001 will be generated.
+Click it and it'll take you to the web application.

 ## Deployment

-I deployed this app using Render.com, as i found its UI more intuitive than alternatives.
+I deployed this app using Render.com, as I found its UI more intuitive than alternatives.

 **Render Deployment Steps**